 - Structuring issues

 - Competing loan obligations of supplier and buyer

 - Transaction documentation

 - SCF in cross-border sales transactions

-- Current Trends and Structures
+- Current trends and structures; fraud concerns

 The panel will review these and other key issues: